fawiyogo001/Data-Science-Portfolio-Python/README.md

 The repository is dedicated to containing a portfolio of data science projects and mini-projects made by myself for academic and self-enrichment purposes using I-Python Notebook.

+P.s Pyplot and Choropleth can not be displayed using github code viewer and have to be viewed using nbviewer

 <br>

 Show this README in a <a href=https://fawiyogo001.github.io/Data-Science-Portfolio-Python/>custom theme</a>